 Today the Chapada Diamantina is a 152,142-hectare (375,950 acres) park surrounded by plateaus and mountains.
 Many of the tours into the park started in the town of Lençois which is an eight-hour bus ride from Salvador.
 Unless you have a car, you will need to book a tour to get to some of the destination points.
 In addition to the caves, the riverbeds and mountains in Chapada Diamantina are worth exploring.

 Some attractions require a guided tour even if you drove there yourself.
 A few of the sites are just outside the park on private property.
 The owners do a great job protecting the areas and controlling the number of people allowed in each cave at a time.

 Given the beauty of some of these caves I’m glad they are well protected, it would be a shame to see them destroyed.
 It is one of the things we love about this country.
 The people care about their environment making Brazil a great place to visit.

 Gruta da Pratinha

 In Fazenda Pratinha, there is a pool of transparent blue water inside a cave, the Gruta da Pratinha.
 A wooden stairway took us to a rocky ledge that gave us a perfect view of a water-filled cave.
 We could see the floor of the cave through the crystal clear water, an unobstructed view.
-If not for the tiny fishes swimming about, the aquamarine tint and the faint reflections, you might believe that there was no water there.
-The water begged us to dive in.
+If not for the tiny fishes swimming about, the aquamarine tint, and the faint reflections, you might believe that there was no water there.
+The transparent liquid begged us to dive in.

 Beyond the mouth of the cave, the crystal clear water extends into a natural swimming pool.
 The cave is protected along with the area around it.
 Swimming is allowed only in certain areas to protect the clarity of the water.